xairrick/CrmCodeGenerator/CrmCodeGenerator.VSPackage/README.txt

 ﻿Allows you to generate CRM 2011/2013 schema files based on a T4 template.
 Template is saved to project so that you can modify it as needed.

+Version 0.8.4.1
+[BUG] Fixed bug in CrmSvcUtil template that cause problem with readonly entities

 Version 0.8.4
 [BUG] corrected AuditId so that it is now read only attribute on Audit (to match CrmSvcUtil.exe) [BUG] corrected the StateCode on the AsyncOperation  entity to allow it to be R/W (to match CrmSvcUtil.exe)